 - appear identical when looked at under a microscope.

-Health professionals experienced in treating those with gynaecological cancers will treat you.
+Health professionals with experience treating those with gynaecological cancers will treat you.
 This is because the treatments for ovarian cancer and primary peritoneal cancer are very similar.
-Surgery for primary peritoneal cancer can also involve removing the reproductive organs.
+Surgery for primary peritoneal cancer can also involve removing your reproductive organs.

 After your diagnosis you should be told who the main person looking after your care is.
-This person is usually known as your key worker and is often a clinical nurse specialist (CNS).
+This person is usually known as your key worker.
+This is often a clinical nurse specialist (CNS).

 Your CNS will support you during and after your treatment.
 You can contact them for support and advice on any aspect of your treatment and recovery.